Potentiometer: Theory of operation

 Since the load resistance is large compared to the other resistances, the output voltage V_{L} will be approximately:

 Because of the load resistance, however, it will actually be slightly lower: ≈ 6.623 V.

 One of the advantages of the potential divider compared to a variable resistor in series with the source is that, while variable resistors have a maximum resistance where some current will always flow, dividers are able to vary the output voltage from maximum (V_{S}) to ground (zero volts) as the wiper moves from one end of the potentiometer to the other.
 There is, however, always a small amount of contact resistance.

 In addition, the load resistance is often not known and therefore simply placing a variable resistor in series with the load could have a negligible effect or an excessive effect, depending on the load.

+Failure

+Ageing may cause intermittent contact between the resistive track and the wiper as it is rotated.
+In volume control use this causes crackling.